b2io/handbook/benefits.md

 ### Dental

-Dental insurance is provided through Anthem Dental Prime, which can be managed at [Anthem Dental](https://www.anthem.com/wps/portal/ahpfooter?content_path=shared/noapplication/f1/s1/t1/pw_b145137.htm&label=Dental%2520Member%2520Services) (select the Dental Prime link).
+Dental insurance is provided through Anthem Dental Prime, which can be managed at [anthem.com](http://www.anthem.com).

 - Annual deductible: \$50
 - 100% coverage for preventive, diagnostic, and sealants